-The uWSGI project aims at developing a full stack for building (and hosting) clustered/distributed network applications.
+The uWSGI project aims at developing a full stack for building hosting services.

 The “WSGI” part in the name is a tribute to the namesake Python standard, as it has been the first developed plugin for the project.

 Versatility, performance, low-resource usage and reliability are the strengths of the project (and the only rules followed).

 The Core (implements configuration, processes management, sockets creation, monitoring, logging, shared memory areas, ipc, cluster membership and the uWSGI Subscription Server)